git-pull/tao-of-tmux/manuscript/01-thinking-tmux.md

 Chatting on [irssi](https://irssi.org/) or [weechat](https://weechat.org/),
-one of the "classic combos", along with a [bitlbee](https://www.bitlbee.org) server to manage AIM, MSN, Google Talk, Jabber, ICQ, even twitter.
+one of the "classic combos", along with a [bitlbee](https://www.bitlbee.org) server to manage AIM, MSN, Google Talk, Jabber, ICQ, even Twitter.
 Then you can detach your IRC and "idle" in your favorite channels, stay online on instant messengers, and get back to your messages when you return.